wwfyde/dify-docs/en/user-guide/launching-dify-apps/developing-with-apis/README.md

 # Developing with APIs

-Dify offers a "Backend-as-a-Service" API, providing numerous benefits to AI application developers.
+MoLook offers a "Backend-as-a-Service" API, providing numerous benefits to AI application developers.
 This approach enables developers to access the powerful capabilities of large language models (LLMs) directly in frontend applications without the complexities of backend architecture and deployment processes.

-### Benefits of using Dify API
+### Benefits of using MoLook API

 * Allow frontend apps to securely access LLM capabilities without backend development
 * Design applications visually with real-time updates across all clients